project-image

 Sapphire Oasis Focus

-7 months ago – Fri, Feb 02, 2024 at 08:07:34 AM
+about 1 year ago – Fri, Feb 02, 2024 at 08:07:34 AM

 Deep to the south east of Shortreach lies the Sapphire Oasis, a vast expanse of desert and sunlight.
 In the centre of the desert, lies the Oasis itself and the neighbouring towns of Biscuit Base and the originally named Oasis Town.
 Here, Halflings and Humans (or Doublings) live together to survive the harsh nature of the desert.
 The Sapphire Oasis also acts as the home to the Desert Elves, a mysterious people who seem to be able to disappear into the sand just as quickly as they emerge from it.
 When it comes to jousting however, the three races work together, each using their various skills to great effect.
 Camels act as the mount of choice for the people of the Oasis, and while they may not be the quickest of mounts, they are certainly hardy animals.